mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 **Comparison with MCP:**

 - Both allow the model to invoke external functions with structured arguments.
-- However, **OpenAI defines a closed protocol, specific to its models**, whereas MCP proposes an open standard, vendor-independent.
+- , **OpenAI defines a closed protocol, specific to its models**, whereas MCP proposes an open standard, vendor independent.
 - The semantics of tools and resources in MCP are more explicit and auditable.

 ### 7.4 ReAct and Toolformer